-Without any further ado, we’ll break down our top 50 (in no particular order) by showing resume building tools first, and then great blogs and articles from across the web that we find particularly helpful.
+Without any further ado, we’ll break down our top resources (in no particular order) by showing resume building tools first.
+Then great blogs and articles from across the web that we find particularly helpful.

 Resunate is an online tool that will score your resume based on the job description of the position you are applying for.
 Behind the scenes, many employers are doing the same thing, but now you can know ahead of time how well you are targeting the open position.
 Very cool use of technology.
 Check it out here.